ewjoachim/ewjoachim.github.io/_posts/2016-05-08-of-hashes-and-pythons.md

 Well it can be.
 I didn't knew about this until [@_rami_](https://twitter.com/_rami_) showed me, but, yes, this can be quite a security issue because if it can help an attacker to bring your server on its knees.
 See [the video](https://media.ccc.de/v/28c3-4680-en-effective_dos_attacks_against_web_application_platforms) and [the discussion](https://twitter.com/_rami_/status/728880347111362560) on the subject.

 ## Conclusion

 That's all, folks.
-Thanks a lot to [@rixx](https://twitter.com/codingrixx) for the inspiration of writing this as a blog post (which became a notebook, but well...).
+Thanks a lot to [@rixx](https://twitter.com/codingrixx) for the inspiration of writing this as a blog post.

 I'm all ears for suggestions and improvements regarding both the content and the format of this.
 I might do it again later.